NoroffFEU/development-platforms/src/content/docs/frameworks/Astro/astro-case-study.md

 This case study looks into Astro's features, its potential impact on the future of web development and how it balances performance, functionality and ease of use by positioning itself as a front-runner in the next generation of web development tools.

-## Brief History
+## History of Astro

+Astro is an MIT-licensed open source build tool, and the company behind it, "The Astro Technology Company", was established in 2019 by Fred Schott.
+Astro as a development tool was created by Fred Schott, Nate Moore and a group of other contributors.
+It first released in beta, June 8, 2021, and launched its official 1.0 release on August 9, 2022.

+### Timeline

 - **February 2021:** Astro is publicly announced and released in its first beta version.
 The release introduces the idea of a static site generator with a focus on performance and partial hydration (reducing amount of JS sent to the browser).

 - **November 2021:** Astro v0.21 is released which included improved build optimizations, enhanced CSS and image handling and more support for component frameworks.

-- **May 2022:** Astro reaches an important milestone with the release of v1.0.
+- **August 2022:** Astro reaches an important milestone with the release of v1.0.
 This major release solidified its core features and offered enhanced stability, better performance and even better developer convenience.

 - **2024:** Astro has a continued development and community growth and it keeps evolving with regular updates, solidifying its position in the world of web development.